A Guide to the Laws on Reckless Driving and Negligent Driving

 • Driving under the influence of drugs or alcohol

 Everyone who obtains a license has signed up to follow the rules of the road.
 They’ve agreed to take care when it comes to avoiding injuring passengers, other drivers, and pedestrians.
 Not following the laws that can lead to an accident will likely mean a negligent driving charge.
+Knowing what to do after a car accident can help you handle the situation properly and ensure your legal and safety responsibilities are met.

 The interpretation of negligent driving can differ from state to state.
 So you must be aware of the rules if you travel around the country.
 The definition of negligent driving remains the same, no matter where you are.